BND Hamburger Icon

 Sexual harassment policies and training

-In the wake of the #MeToo movement, states and cities are rapidly expanding regulations surrounding sexual harassment training and policies.
-New York and Delaware are among the states that have passed laws with specific training requirements, while New York City and other cities have moved to tighten policies surrounding aspects like disclosure, channels through which to escalate complaints and tighter penalties for violating sexual harassment policies.
+Because of the #MeToo movement, many states and cities expanded their regulations and policies about sexual harassment training.
+New York and Delaware are among the states that have passed laws with specific training requirements, while cities like New York City moved to tighten policies surrounding aspects like disclosure, channels through which to escalate complaints, and tighter penalties for violating sexual harassment policies.

 Pay equity legislation

-Under the Obama administration, the Equal Employment Opportunity Commission issued new federal requirements for pay equity and salary reporting by businesses.
+Under the Obama administration, the Equal Employment Opportunity Commission (EEOC) issued updated federal requirements for pay equity and salary reporting by businesses.
 The measure required companies with 100 or more employees to submit pay data based on their workers’ W-2 earnings.
-In 2017, the pay data collection rules were suspended for review by the Office of Management and Budget, and the pay data issue came to a permanent end in 2020.
+In 2017, the pay data collection rules were suspended for review by the Office of Management and Budget, and the pay data issue came to an end in 2020.
+But in 2024, the EEOC is trying to bring back the pay data collection rules for the second time since 2016.

 Still, pay equity legislation has moved forward at the local and state levels.
-States such as California, Maryland, Massachusetts, New York and Oregon have passed laws expanding employer obligations and penalties regarding equal pay, especially surrounding gender pay disparities.
-These laws often impact smaller businesses more than the federal rule change would have, Trabold said.
+States, such as California, Maryland, Massachusetts, New York and Oregon, have passed laws expanding employer obligations and penalties regarding equal pay, especially surrounding gender pay disparities.
+Hawaii and Illinois have introduced new regulations mandating that job postings include salary range and employee benefits disclosures.
+These laws often impact smaller businesses more than a federal rule change would.

-“At the federal level, reporting was only for [businesses with] 100-plus employees, but a lot of the state- and local-level [laws] are really for all businesses,” he said.
+“At the federal level, reporting was only for [businesses with] 100-plus employees, but a lot of the state- and local-level [laws] are really for all businesses,” Trabold explained.
 “It’s [often] a pretty low threshold, so most or all businesses will have to do this type of reporting.”

 Healthcare reform